Man (30) seriously injured in Wexford crash | Beat102103.com

 Gardaí say the man who was the sole occupant of the car hit a wall on R741 in Castlebridge.

-He was seriously injured and taken from the scene by ambulance to Beaumont Hospital, where he’s current receiving treatment.
+He was seriously injured and taken from the scene by ambulance to Beaumont Hospital, where he’s currently receiving treatment.

-The scene is currently being preserved for examination by Garda Forensic Collision Investigators (FCI), with the assistance of Wexford County Council.
+The scene was preserved for examination by Garda Forensic Collision Investigators (FCI), with the assistance of Wexford County Council.

-Local diversions are in place, and the road remains closed this morning.

 Gardaí are appealing to anyone with dash cam footage or who witnessed the collision to come forward.